ideal-lab5/Grants-Program/applications/cryptex.md

   - While doing research for this proposal we uncovered we previously done by [protocol labs](https://research.protocol.ai/blog/2022/a-deep-dive-into-dkg-chain-of-snarks-and-arkworks/) on a deep dive of an implementation of a dkg within a SNARK using arkworks.
 Though it doesn't mirror our protocol, we see this as evidence for the feasibility of using arkworks for a DKG.
 - references to conversations you might have had related to this project with anyone from the Web3 Foundation
   - We have spoken with several individuals involved with the grants program and with square one, specifically Coleman Maher and Nico Morgan, in a non-technical capacity, to discuss the high-level idea and potential.
-  - During an evaluation of the Iris grant, I spoke with the evaluator Diego and he expressed scepticism around the security of the approach taken in Iris.
+  - During an evaluation of the Iris grant, I spoke with the evaluator Diogo and he expressed scepticism around the security of the approach taken in Iris.
 While attending the PBA, after discussing ideas related to secret sharing schemes with instructors and  engineers from Parity and web3 foundation, I was able to reimagine the secret sharing implemented in Iris and redesign the system in order to fix the vulnerabilities inherent in the approach.
 I have already shared the draft whitepaper with some folks at web3 as well, though we haven't had a formal review of it.

 ## Development Roadmap :nut_and_bolt: